5 Practical Tips for SAP Analytics Cloud Beginners

-The last two months we – Norbert Maijoor and I – have been exploring the possibilities of BusinessObjects Cloud (BOC from here further).
-In this piece we will share with you five practical tips that we find will save you a lot of time and frustration when working with BOC.
+The last two months we – Norbert Maijoor and I – have been exploring the possibilities of SAP Analytics Cloud (SAC from here further).
+In this piece we will share with you five practical tips that we find will save you a lot of time and frustration when working with SAC.

-Please note: These tips are based on a live data connection with HANA Cloud Platform and with BOC version 1.0.56.
-Further, we assume that you have followed the OpenSAP course ‘Implementation of SAP BusinessObjects Cloud’.
+Please note: These tips are based on a live data connection with HANA Cloud Platform and with SAC version 1.0.56.
+Further, we assume that you have followed the OpenSAP course ‘Implementation of SAP Analytics Cloud’.
 Therefore, we will refrain from a step-by-step explanation.
 Do you want additional information or help?
 Just leave a comment and we will try to help you.

 1. Be saving